2. Introducing the final search assignment.

 What are the major concepts in the “final search assignment” search?

-• Does the available evidence support the efficacy of nilotinib in treatment of bcr-abl+, chronic myeloid leukemia that is resistant to another anti-cancer drug?
+- Does the available evidence support the efficacy of asciminib in treatment of bcr-abl+, chronic myeloid leukemia that is resistant to another anti-cancer drug?

 Objective 4.
 The sTudent will be aware of the requirements and deadlines for the final search assignment.

-Your FSA Topic: Does the available evidence support the efficacy of nilotinib in treatment of bcr-abl+, chronic myeloid leukemia that is resistant to another anti-cancer drug?
+Your FSA Topic: Does the available evidence support the efficacy of asciminib in treatment of bcr-abl+, chronic myeloid leukemia that is resistant to another anti-cancer drug?

 1. Dr. Schmidt will demonstrate completion of an FSA on a related topic in class.

-2. As you work on the FSA lab assignments, you will create, piece-by-piece, thorough keyword and MeSH, PubMed searches on the topic:
+2. As you work on the FSA lab assignments, you will create, piece-by-piece, both a thorough keyword search and a through MeSH search on the topic:

 – These will be complicated searches worthy of a librarian or drug information professional.